Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 --- abstract

-This document defines a DHCP option extension designed to advertise the reachability and runtime computational parameters of an upstream Large Language Model (LLM) control plane during the initial bootstrap phase.
+This document defines a Dynamic Host Configuration Protocol (DHCP) option extension designed to advertise the reachability and runtime computational parameters of an upstream Large Language Model (LLM) control plane during the initial bootstrap phase.
 The specified metadata includes LLM capability status, parameter scale, deployment hierarchy roles, and API pricing attributes.
 This mechanism allows client devices to perceive the intelligence profiles of upstream controllers prior to establishing high-layer agent sessions, mitigating control-plane latency and redundant session negotiation overhead.

 --- middle

 # Introduction

-Traditional network operations and management architectures heavily rely on legacy data forwarding to manage client devices (such as switches, routers, firewalls, Access Controllers, Access Points, and wired or wireless endpoints).
+Traditional network operations and management architectures heavily rely on legacy data forwarding to manage client devices, such as switches, routers, firewalls, Access Controllers, Access Points, and wired or wireless endpoints.
 Establishing stable, capacity-matched agent sessions between the master device and client devices requires a lightweight discovery mechanism at the link layer.

-Modern network control planes are evolving toward an LLM Control Plane.
+Nowadays network control planes are evolving toward an LLM Control Plane.
 Equipped with high performance NPUs, these controllers execute policy inference and orchestration, leveraging decoupled operational skills for configuration and troubleshooting.
 To anchor these architectures, the client device bootstraps and dynamically discovers the control plane's LLM parameters, enabling stable agent sessions.

 # Conventions and Definitions